 What is more, before your app appears in the app store, it’s highly advisable to get beta testers.
 This way you will be able to receive your first feedbacks.

-So, let’s make some mobile application analytics comparison and see which tools are the most valuable.
+So, let’s make some mobile application analytics comparison and see which tools are the most valuable and which mobile analytics platforms you might want to use.

 Platforms: iOS, Android